-My name is Tomasz and I have been collecting meteorites for over 16 years (that was my first one, a half individual/shrapnel Sikhote Alin 27g).
+My name is Tomasz and I have been collecting meteorites for over 20 years.
+A half individual/shrapnel Sikhote Alin 27g was my first meteorite.
 As a geologist, PhD, my interest in meteorites range from the beginning of the Solar System to later parent body processes.
 Over a years I have collected, traded and sold many specimens to individual customers as well as institutions and museums.

-I am an active member of various meteorite-related organizations including the Polish Meteorite Society – board member, International Meteorite Collectors Association – board member ( # 2321) and The Meteoritical Society.
+I am an active member of various meteorite-related organizations including the Polish Meteorite Society – board member, Global Meteorite Association – board member, International Meteorite Collectors Association ( # 2321) and The Meteoritical Society.

 Since 2009 I am also a Managing Editor in the open access journal “Meteorites” – meteorites.pwr.wroc.pl We are first open access journal exclusively about meteorites, if You are looking for more information, visit our web page.

 I have traveled to many countries to buy meteorites from the finders or to hunt them myself.
 Finding a “own” meteorite is amazing experience.
 Most of my finds was or will be classify with providing “in situ” photos, GPS coordinates to every new find.
 I have personally found many meteorites from the Arabian Peninsula, Sahara and Atacama (Chile) desert and have hunter many other areas as well.

 Had lucky enough to find Moldavite in Czech Republic.
 Gallery of “in situ” images or photos form trips and visiting world museum of meteorite collection (Berlin, Vienna) meteorite show’s (Ensisheim 2015, 2016, 2017).
 Mostly I try to collect all meteorites, all depends on shape, price and provenance (historical falls are one of my most wanted) especially love meteorites form old collections or museums and meteorite books.